Bearhand Physical Therapy

 Payment is due at the time of service.

-Most major credit cards accepted.
+Most major credit cards are accepted, including HSA, FSA and MSA.

-I prefer cash, check or Zelle.
+cash, check or Zelle is preferred.

 No tipping